soumyarmardur/Sample-Python-Scripts/README.md

 # Sample-Python-Scripts

-This repository contains sample script using the below python concept.
+This repository contains sample script using the below python concept.</br>

 <b>Data Types used</b>
 * List
 * Tuple